March 19, 2020

 - importing GPOs

 Combining these modules, a number of options are available to configure Active Directory as needed.
 Especially the ability to import GPOs is very powerful, as GPOs itself can be used to create complex Active Directories like an Active Directory Tier Model.
-The Active Directory administrative tier model is a concept for secure administration of an Active Directory that splits the administrative accounts into separated tiers.
+Theis a concept for secure administration of an Active Directory that splits the administrative accounts into separated tiers.

 As it takes its time to configure a Tier Model from scratch, if you need a tier separated AD lab for training or test purposes, you can use this specification.
 Besides adding computers, users, or tiers the AD can be extended with services such as Microsoft Exchange Servers which can be found in a real world company.